Taxation of international executives

 One system of estate and gift taxation applies to U.S. citizens and to foreign citizens domiciled in the United States.
 A separate system applies to foreign citizens who are not domiciled in the United States.
 A number of treaties have been negotiated with respect to estate and gift taxes.

 A U.S. citizen or U.S.-domiciled foreign citizen is subject to gift tax on the fair market value of all gifts made during his or her lifetime unless an exclusion exists.
-Most notably, an individual is permitted to exclude gifts of up to USD14,000 (2016 amount, indexed for inflation) annually to each recipient.
+Most notably, an individual is permitted to exclude gifts of up to USD 15,000 (2018 amount, indexed for inflation) annually to each recipient.
 Gifts to the individual’s spouse also qualify for special treatment.
 All outright gifts made to a spouse who is a U.S. citizen are exempt from gift tax.
-In contrast, annual gifts of up to USD148,000 (in 2016, amount indexed for inflation) to a spouse who is not a U.S. citizen are exempt from gift tax.
+In contrast, annual gifts of up to USD 152,000 (in 2018, amount indexed for inflation) to a spouse who is not a U.S. citizen are exempt from gift tax.
 Upon the death of a U.S. citizen or U.S.-domiciled foreign individual, his or her taxable estate is subject to estate tax.
 The taxable estate includes the fair market value of all of a decedent’s assets, wherever located, less certain deductions.
 The most important estate tax deduction is the marital deduction, which generally permits all outright transfers of property to the decedent’s spouse to be excluded from taxation, but only if the spouse is a U.S. citizen.
 Generally, no marital deduction is allowable for property passing outright to a spouse who is not a U.S. citizen.
-There is also a unified credit available that has the effect of exempting from the gift and estate tax up to USD 5,450,000 (2016 amount, indexed for inflation) of property transferred cumulatively during life or at death.
+There is also a unified credit available that has the effect of exempting from the gift and estate tax up to USD 11,180,000 (2018 amount) of property transferred cumulatively during life or at death.

-Most gifts made by non-domiciled foreign citizens (NDFC) are exempt from U.S. gift taxes.
+Most gifts made by non-domiciled foreign citizens (“NDFC”) are exempt from U.S. gift taxes.
 However, these individuals are subject to U.S. gift tax on gifts of real property and tangible personal property located within the United States.
 Gifts by a NDFC to his or her spouse are treated the same as gifts by U.S. citizens.
-Thus, gifts qualify for the unlimited marital deduction if the recipient spouse is a U.S. citizen and for the annual exclusion (USD 148,000 for 2016) if the spouse is not a U.S. citizen.
-The USD13,000 annual gift exclusion per donee is allowed.
+Thus, gifts qualify for the unlimited marital deduction if the recipient spouse is a U.S. citizen and for the annual exclusion (USD 152,000 for 2018) if the spouse is not a U.S. citizen.
+The USD 15,000 annual gift exclusion per donee is allowed.
 The gift tax rates for NDFCs are generally the same as for gifts made by U.S. citizens and U.S.-domiciled foreign citizens, except that the unified credit amount mentioned above is not available for NDFCs.

 Similarly, the taxable estate of a NDFC is limited to certain tangible and intangible property situated in the United States.